ariok/TB_Calendars_Permissions/README.md

 TB_Calendars_Permissions
 ========================

-Source code for the tutorial: "Calendar Events and Permissions in iOS 6"
+Source code for the tutorial: http://www.thinkandbuild.it/calendar-events-and-permissions-in-ios-6/